 I made Mars bars in the shape of squares because squares are cool.
 Yeah, I’m a rebel.

 I’m not going to lie to you and tell you that they tasted good.
 They didn’t.
-They were truly awful.
+They were truly awful (the first time around).

 Yup, they sucked.